huntermcknight/hackthebox-retired/netmon/netmon-report.md

 ![](screenshots/prtg-admin-password.png)

-This password will not actually let us log into the console, but PrTg@dmin2019 will.
+This password will not actually let us log in to the console, but PrTg@dmin2019 will.

 We now follow the proof of concept we found earlier to get RCE.
 There appear to be a couple of typos in the PoC.
 In particular we need to use the powershell demo script, not the bat.
 We also need to put a '|' character behind the outfile name in the parameter field, not ';'.